A threat to bees is a threat to global food security

-Since 1947, the US human population has increased by 128% while the total US commercially managed honey bee population has decreased by 54%.
-This rate of loss being experienced is unsustainable for our nation's food security.
+Since 1947, the US human population has increased by 128% while the total US managed honey bee population has decreased by 54%.
+This rate of loss being experienced is unsustainable for our nation\'s food security.
 In the 1950s, pesticide use in farms became widespread to increase yield.

 Reasons For Disappearance

-In the United States, commercial beekeepers are currently experiencing 10%-50% losses in their managed 2.8 million honey bee colonies.
-These beehives are migrated throughout the nation to pollinate crops for production.
-Listed are several of the key stressors to pollinator health:
+In the United States, beekeepers are still currently experiencing 10%-50% losses in their managed 2.8 million honey bee colonies.
+These beehives are migrated throughout the nation to pollinate the food we eat.
+Listed below are several of the key stressors to pollinator health:

 Electromagnetic Radiation (EMF) clashes with bees by destructing their navigation skill causing them not to return home.
 Cell phone towers are the leading polluters for EMF